 Although the price to lay a patio in porcelain may be higher, it is an extremely durable material, frost and algae resistant and requires very little maintenance.
 So, while the initial outlay may be higher ongoing costs will be lower.

 It is a very hard substance and needs specialist equipment to cut and fit.
 This also makes it difficult to find a suitable professional installer as porcelain paving resembles tiling more than slab laying and incorrect handling can cause expensive mistakes.

 Concrete is at the lower end of the price spectrum when it comes to garden paving cost at an average of £40 per square metre.
 However, it comes in many styles, designs and colours so are extremely versatile.

 It is also a very hard-wearing, durable material and is relatively easy to maintain.

 Concrete is a porous material and while good drainage should ensure that water continues down to the ground below if there isn’t good drainage in place the soil can become saturated causing movement in the slabs when walked on.
 As it is porous, it can be prone to staining if not sealed.

-If you choose to use paving blocks rather than slabs for your patio prices range from £45-£80 per square metre for materials such as concrete to sandstone.
+If you choose to use concrete paving blocks rather than slabs for your patio prices range from £45-£80 per square metre for

-Concrete is the cheapest paving slab and comes in a variety of forms.
-Coloured, stained, stamped, printed, decorative, engraved, exposed and aggregate.
+Decorative concrete is the cheapest patio material and comes in a variety of forms, including coloured, stained, stamped, printed, decorative, engraved, exposed and aggregate.
 This gives a wide range of choice for this versatile material.

 Stained concrete is created by adding metallic compounds into the surface of the concrete where they react with the calcium carbonate.
 This results in a permanent colour change within the concrete.
 Stained concrete paving can create a dramatic look for your patio, and the cost is like that of coloured concrete paving around £40-£45 per square metre.